OzSigmar

 The AOS World Championships is the global pinnacle to celebrate competitive success in Age of Sigmar.
 Becoming a representative of our country at the globally recognised peak of our game is the highest honour possible for any gamer in the AOS community.

-Team Australia is sending a rep squad to AOS World Championship 2023 in Amsterdam, following up on the teams successful 2022 campaign in conquering Prague!
+Team Australia is sending a rep squad to AOS World Championship 2024 in Amsterdam, following up on the teams successful 2022 & 2023 campaigns in Prague & Amsterdam!

 Team Australia participates in the ‘Teams’ event at the World Championships.
 Any individual within the team or outside the team are free to apply to play in the ‘Singles’ event in their individual capacity.

-In addition to participation in the World Championships itself, Team Australia plays Team England in “The Ashes” event as a traditional warmup event.
-This tradition of friendly rivalry between Australia and England is expected to continue in 2023.
-At present, England hold the Ashes, but Australia has a serious goal of bringing the Ashes home in 2023!
+THE ASHES: In addition to participation in the World Championships itself, Team Australia plays Team England in “The Ashes” event as a traditional warmup event.
+This tradition of friendly rivalry between Australia and England is expected to continue in 2024.
+At present, England hold the Ashes, but Australia has a serious goal of bringing the Ashes home in 2024!

 Other details of the AOS World Championship can be found here: